openwallet-foundation/project-proposals/projects/rust-tsp.md

 We have yet to adopt any process but can work with contributors and OpenWallet community to adopt one.

 # Links to Documented Governance Practices
-_Include a link to the project charter.
-The project charter can be obtained by completing the [project intake form](https://docs.google.com/forms/d/e/1FAIpQLSeO1bDGHUP-ZpCo1uynm94YOxZlek6RhCH7o3FnX1lZSXXfSQ/viewform?fbzx=4351560609072672295)._

 The LF Intake form completed/submitted.

 # Financial Sponsorship